Skip to content

 });

-So that Leaflet is correctly removed from the Javascript context and leave the memory space and variable name is free for other apps.
+So that Leaflet is correctly removed from the Javascript context and leaves the memory space and variable name is free for other apps.